unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

 You can choose from two methods to remove a data disk:

 1. **Standard method** - Recommended for most users.
-2. **Parity-Preserve method** - Suitable for advanced users who want to maintain parity during the removal.
+2. **Parity-preserve method** - Suitable for advanced users who want to maintain parity during the removal.

 <Tabs>
   <TabItem value="standard" label="Standard method" default>